The Duchess of Gloucester visits Bermuda

 The Duchess of Gloucester, who became Chief-in-Colonel of the Bermuda Regiment in 2006, finished her official visit with a Wreath-Laying ceremony in St George’s, that was followed by a Remembrance Ceremony at St Peter’s Church on November 14.Filed under British Royals

-Tagged Bermuda, Military, Official Visit, Patronage, Soccer, Sport, The Duchess of Gloucester.
+Tagged Bermuda, Football, Military, Official Visit, Patronage, Sport, The Duchess of Gloucester.